PrathameshSurve/Customer-Relationship-Management/README.md

 # Customer Relationship Management Project

 This project is a Customer Relationship Management (CRM) system built using Spring Boot for the backend and Angular for the frontend.
-It includes CRUD operations, user authentication, authorization, and utilizes Bootstrap, Angular Material, and PrimeNG for the UI components.
+It includes CRUD operations, user authentication, and utilizes Bootstrap, Angular Material, and PrimeNG for the UI components and MySQL for database utilities.

 ## Features

 - **CRUD Operations:** Perform Create, Read, Update, and Delete operations on customer data.
 - **User Authentication:** Secure user authentication system with login and signup functionality.
-- **Authorization:** Implement role-based access control to restrict actions based on user roles.
 - **UI Frameworks:**
   - Bootstrap: for responsive and visually appealing design.
   - Angular Material: for Angular components and styles.